yyydbdbdb/Flow360RestApi/v.0.1.md

 ----
 # GetMeshInfo

-Get information about an uploading or uploaded mesh.
+Get information about an uploading or uploaded mesh, including size, addTime, status, name, tags, format, and endianness

 * **URL**